AtwiMusa/Control-theory-Master-thesis/README.md

-# Master-Thesis in Control of PDEs.
+# Master's thesis in Control of PDEs.

 Master 2 in Applied Mathematics at Lebanese International University.